xsoulspace/last_answer/README.md

 ## Support Development

-You can support this app development by [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer) or be support on [Patreon](https://patreon.com/arenukvern)
+You can support this app development by [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer) or support on [Patreon](https://patreon.com/arenukvern)

 Thank you for your support!